hmatalonga/data-science-projects/README.md

 $ docker-compose up
 ```

-The projects will be available under `notebooks` folder.
+The projects will be available under the `notebooks` folder.

 ### Configuration

-Feel free to change any settings of the Jupyter Notebook server by editting the `docker-compose.yml` file.
+Feel free to change any settings of the Jupyter Notebook server by editing the `docker-compose.yml` file.

 ## Articles